intrepid-developer/aspire-chat-demo/AspireChat/README.md

    cd aspire-chat-demo
    ```

-2. Run the application with Aspire dashboard:
+2. Install the Aspire Cli
     ```
-   dotnet run --project AspireChat.AppHost
+    dotnet tool install --global aspire.cli --prerelease
     ```
+3. Run the application with Aspire dashboard (from the AppHost directory):
+   ```
+   aspire run
+   ```

-3. Navigate to the Aspire dashboard (automatically opened) to view and manage your services
+4Navigate to the Aspire dashboard (automatically opened) to view and manage your services

 ### Deployment to Azure

 The blog series will cover step-by-step deployment to Azure using:
 - Azure Container Apps for hosting services
 - Azure SQL Database for data persistence
-- Azure Cache for Redis
+- Redis Cache (docker)
 - Azure Blob Storage for file storage

 ## ✨ Features